RichardMidnight/pi-safe/README.md

 # Simple Setup

    1) You will need a large "Master" SD-card (eg 32GB), a smaller "Source" SD-card (eg 8GB) and a USB-SD-card reader.

-  2) Install Raspberry PI OS on an SD card that is large enough to hold some SD image-files.
+   2) Install Raspberry PI OS and PiSafe on an SD card that is large enough to hold some SD image-files.
 32GB or 64GB will do.
 This is your "Master" SD-card.

-   3) Boot from the "Master" card and install Pi-Safe on it.

-   4) Install Raspberry PI OS or whatever OS you want on the "Source" SD-card.
+   3) Install Raspberry PI OS or whatever OS you want on the "Source" SD-card.
 Use as small of an SD-card as you can because the entire card is read in before it is shrunk and compressed.
 I have been using Sandisk Industrial 8GB cards.

-   5) Boot from the "Source" card (8GB), make changes, install other softwaare, change the desktop, whatever you want.
+Make changes, install other softwaare, change the desktop, whatever you want.

-   6) To make an image of the "Source" (8GB) card that you can restore anytime in the future do the following...
+   4) To make an image of the "Source" (8GB) card that you can restore anytime in the future do the following...

 # Usage - make an image file

-   1) Boot your Pi with your Master SD-card as above.
+   1) Boot your Pi with your "Master" SD-card as above.

-   2) Put your Source SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.
+   2) Put your "Source" SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.

    3) Startup Pi-Safe from the menu.
 Or in a terminal, type in 'pisafe'